O1ahmad/ansible-role-tmux/README.md

           - "bind-key": "C-a send-prefix -2"
   ```

-However, technically any splitting of the tmux command syntax is allowed and should result in the correct rendering of the desired configuration:
+However, technically any splitting of the tmux command syntax is allowed and should result in the correct rendering of the desired configuration.

  ```yaml
   tmux_config: